I’m A Celebrity 2020 line-up – all the confirmed contestants

 Here are the 12 contestants taking on this year's challenge.

-Although it’s all smiles for the moment, Shane Richie and Vernon Kay admitted they were nervous about the dynamics changing – time will tell if they do.
+The full line up this year consists of Bev Callard, AJ Pritchard, Vernon Kay, Hollie Arnold, Mo Farah, Jordan, Giovanna Fletcher, Victoria Derbyshire, Shane along with the two late arrivals.

-Russell and Ruthie will join Bev Callard, AJ Pritchard, Vernon Kay, Hollie Arnold, Mo, Jordan, Giovanna Fletcher, Victoria Derbyshire and Shane Richie, who were all revealed as part of the I’m A Celebrity 2020 line-up on A Jungle Story, which looked back over the past 19 seasons of the hit ITV show.
+I’m A Celebrity filming location changed for 2020, and the show has had to move to Wales this year due to COVID restrictions and we have to admit to not missing the jungle as much as we thought!

-So we we get to know our celebrities more and more every day, read on to find out everything you need to know about this year’s contestants; we’ll keep you up to date if there are anymore new arrivals coming to camp.
+But, while we continue to get to know our celebrities more and more every day, read on to find out everything you need to know about this year’s contestants and we’ll keep you up to date if there are anymore new arrivals coming to camp.

 Russell Watson